LanUAriesEchos/lanoutstaticwebsite/readme.md

 The outage is only temporary; we will be back fully, hopefully by 2026.
 For now, everything is being hosted on Github with Cloudflare pages, so here is the list of events that made this outage occur.

 # Ports:
 As we all know, most **HTTPS** websites use port 443 and **HTTP** websites use port 80.
-My brother, Siad, needs ports 443 and 80 for his VPN thingy, as he recently moved back in!
+My brother needs ports 443 and 80 for his VPN thingy, as he recently moved back in!
 The good side is that I get to see my brother again!
 On the bad side, he took all the web ports, and I only got 2 ports for Minecraft services, which is okay, so there is a very slim chance that TheLanoutMC returns.

 > Why didn't you just say no?